Daniel Chapter Five

 Daniel 5:3 & 4

-So they brought in the gold goblets that had been taken from the temple of God in Jerusalem, and the king and his nobles, his wives and his concubines drank from them.
-As they drank the wine, they praised the gods of gold and silver, of bronze, iron, wood and stone.
+So they brought the gold vessels which had been removed from the sanctuary of the house of God in Yerushalayim; and the king, his lords, his wives and his concubines drank from them.
+They drank their wine and praised their gods made of gold, silver, bronze, iron, wood and stone.

 They were really living it up and mocking God while worshiping the great city that had been built around them.
 They believed that the city was invincible and would last forever.
 The same type of thing happens today as many people will celebrate the things that they have and the things that they have made without acknowledging the fact that God gives those things and is the Creator of all things.